 Minimize the clutter and maximize the coziness.
 Look for underused areas such as over the door and window and above the toilet to install open shelves.
 For a built-in look, carve out wall space between wall studs to create storage niches or a shallow wall cabinet between the studs of an interior wall.
 Keep the cabinet open for display or add doors for concealed storage.

 Reflected space and light creates a more open feeling even in a small room like this.
-Add reflective surfaces throughout your bath, such as glossy or metallic paint on a vanity, glass cabinet hardware, and shiny marble mosaic tiles on the wall.
+Add reflective surfaces throughout your bath, such as glossy or metallic paint, glass cabinet hardware, and gilded furnishingsl.
 If you're in the market for a new vanity, consider one with a mirrored surface.
 Use a large framed mirror or grouping of small mirrors on a wall, or stand an oversized framed mirror against a wall.

-Soft, light colors make any space feel more open and airy so they are perfect for a small bath, especially one that has limited natural light.
+Soft, light colors make any space feel more open and airy so they are perfect for a small bath.
 Ideal choices include pale yellows that recall morning sunshine, light blues reminiscent of water and sky, and cool greens that suggest the serenity of nature.
 Pair colors with crisp white or other tones in the same color family for a clean and restful palette.

 If you have a wall of plain white tiles, add color and interest with contrasting tiles.
 Remove the grout around selected white tiles in a random pattern around the wall.
 Wearing safety glasses, break the tiles and pry off the pieces with a scraper or five-in-one tool (this is easier than it sounds!).
 Insert colorful glass mosaic tiles or patterned ceramic tiles in the space, securing with mastic.
 When the mastic has dried, grout the tiles to match the existing grout, wipe with a damp cloth, and allow to dry.

 Soften the feel of a small bathroom with accents.
 Find underused items in your own home or seek pieces at tag sales and flea markets that can be repurposed.
-Look for light framed pieces such as this small metal table.
+Look for decorative shelves and hooks, which will add function and style.
 Hang framed artwork on the walls.
 Banish the boring shower curtain and hang one that carries out your bath's color scheme.

 Use timeless materials with simple lines for a classic small bath.
-Chrome or nickel fittings, an oval mirror that tilts, and beaded board create a look that will endure.
+Chrome or nickel fittings, a trimmed-out medicine cabinet, and beaded board create a look that will endure.